write-you-a-scheme-v2/scheme/docs/02_parsing.md

 readExprFile :: T.Text -> Either ParseError LispVal
 readExprFile = parse (contents parseList) "<file>"
 ```
-`contents` is a wrapper for a Parser that allow leading whitespace and a terminal end of file (eof).
+`contents` is a wrapper for a Parser that allows leading whitespace and a terminal end of file (eof).
 For `readExpr` and `readExprFile` we are using Parsec's `parse` function, which takes a parser, and a `Text` input describing the input source.  `readExpr` is used for the REPL, and `readExprFile`, which uses our `parseList` and can handle newline or whitespace delimmited S-Expressions, for program files.

 #### Conclusion